 Saint Paul, who converted 3000 people to Christianity in one day, on the day of the outpouring of the Holy Spirit, was born in Tarsus and was one of the apostles of the tribe of Benjamin and was called Saul at birth.

 After studies under the Chief Rabbi, Saul became one of the leaders of the persecution of Christians.
-Being under the Apostle Ananias, following a divine vision, Saul regrets his actions and is baptised by Ananias.
+Being under the Apostle Ananias, following a divine vision, Saul regrets his actions and is baptized by Ananias.
 Soon after his conversion, Saul changed his name to Paul and was later included in the company of the Apostles.

 What did Jacob think of Paul?

-Many contemporary Christians might be surprised to learn that in a short time, Paul became highly criticised and vehemently rejected by Laocobus and the early disciples in Jerusalem because there were significant and fundamental differences between the Way as interpreted by Laocobus and his Essene companions (who after the crucifixion became known as Ebionites or “the poor”) and the version preached by Paul.
+Many contemporary Christians might be surprised to learn that in a short time, Paul became highly criticized and vehemently rejected by Laocobus and the early disciples in Jerusalem because there were significant and fundamental differences between the Way as interpreted by Laocobus and his Essene companions (who after the crucifixion became known as Ebionites or “the poor”) and the version preached by Paul.

 Jacob and the disciples considered Paul a false prophet.
 Irenaeus, bishop of Lyons, quotes an Ebionite document describing Paul as “a renegade of the Law.”
 Another Ebionite document, Kerygmata Petrou, describes Paul as “a renegade of the Law” or “a speaker of cunning and lies” and “a distorter of the true teachings of Jesus.”

 Jacob and the Ebionites devoted themselves entirely to the Torah, strictly forbade contact with the ordinary people, and adhered without deviation to the diet of Judaism.
-This strict interpretation was the opposite of Paul’s, who mingled among the ordinary people and preached that the Torah no longer applied.
+This strict interpretation was the opposite of Paul’s, who mingled among the common people and preached that the Torah no longer applied.
 In addition, it was Paul who first advocated the blasphemy that Jesus was divine and died to redeem our sins.

 Read also: Paul in Rome.
 In the Footsteps of Saint Paul